20 tips to get ahead in voice over...

 20. Hygiene - yes, hygiene.
 And odours.
 Do what you like in your private studio but when you go to a commercial studio for a voice over session, or ADR, or dubbing, or video games, use deodorant.
 Your colleagues will thank you.

+21. Be relaxed.
+Be positive.
+Be professional.
+Be epic.
+Be fabulous.
 I know, I said 20, but this is the bonus gift, to thank you for reading this article, and for practising point number 3 in this article by sharing it with your friends and colleagues using the social networking buttons below!

-Don't forget to subscribe to be notified of new articles, and don't hesitate to share your experience here and leave your comments, suggestions or questions.
-Don't hold back, I'll do my best to answer them.
+If you found this article interesting, please share it with your friends and colleagues on your social networks.
+I invite you to share your experience here and to leave your comments, suggestions or questions.
+I'll do my best to answer them.